tamberg/microbit-ghoust/README.md

 <img src="images/ghoust-chaya-1.jpg" width="512" />

-Make a small vertical cut as shown.
+Then make a short, vertical cut as shown.

 <img src="images/ghoust-chaya-2.jpg" width="512" />

-This allows you to re-assemble the bottle
+Squeze the parts to re-assemble the bottle.

 <img src="images/ghoust-chaya-3.jpg" width="512" />

 ### Use a laser-cut adapter
-Here's design for Chaya bottles.
+Here's a <a href="designs/ghoust-chaya.dxf">design</a> for Chaya bottles.

 <img src="images/ghoust-chaya-4.jpg" width="512" />

+Strap the Micro:bit to the adapter with a zip tie.

 <img src="images/ghoust-chaya-5.jpg" width="512" />